shahid-ahmed-96/Schrodinger/README.md

 # Zone-Boundary Phonon Mode in Ferroelectric Material

 ## Introduction
 This project focuses on the analysis of a zone-boundary phonon mode, denoted as K3, occurring in an improper ferroelectric material, YMnO3.
 In the paraelectric phase, this phonon mode exhibits harmonic vibrations.
-The objective is to solve the Schrödinger wave equation to determine the ground state energy ($E_0$) and the energies of five higher states immediately above $E_0$. $\nabla$
+The objective is to solve the Schrödinger wave equation to determine the ground state energy ($E_0$) and the energies of five higher states immediately above $E_0$.

-## Phonon Mode Description
-The zone-boundary phonon mode K3 involves the displacement of atoms, leading to distinct vibrational behavior.
-Visual representations of these atomic displacements are typically depicted.

 ## Potential Energy
 - **Paraelectric Phase:** The phonon mode vibrates within a harmonic potential.